victorservente/Landing-Page/README.md

 Zingen is a responsive Landing Page for selling and promoting a Karaoke app.
 It contains the following sections:
 - Header
-- Navigatio
+- Navigation
-- Her
+- Hero
-- Abou
+- About
-- Feature
+- Features
-- Pricin
+- Pricing
 - Download
 - Footer